The scattering amplitude of stringy hadrons I: Strings with opposite charges on their endpoints: The non-critical string with endpoint charges

 \subsection{Spectrum of fluctuations around a rotating solution}

 In this section we examine the quantization of the fluctuations around a rotating string in a magnetic field and compare it to the quantization presented in previous sections, where no such expansion was carried out.
-The analysis of fluctuations around rotating strings without the background magnetic field was addressed in \cite{Frolov:2002av,Baker:2002km,Kruczenski:2004me,Hellerman:2013kba,Zahn:2013yma,Sonnenschein:2018aqf}.
+The analysis of fluctuations around rotating strings without the background magnetic field was addressed in \cite{Frolov:2002av,Baker:2002km,Kruczenski:2004me,Hellerman:2013kba,Zahn:2013yma,Zahn:2016bam}.
+In a preceding paper we have performed a similar analysis for a rotating string with massive endpoints \cite{Sonnenschein:2018aqf} in a similar manner to what is presented here.
 Our computation for the string in a magnetic field differs from those in the above references by the addition of the phase \(\phi\) in the solution, implying the presence of a folding point as discussed in section \ref{sec:classical}.

 We insert into our action \(X^\mu = X^\mu_{rot} + \delta X^\mu\) where \(X^\mu_{rot}\) is the rotating solution of eq. \ref{eq:rotsol}.
 Instead of making the orthogonal gauge choice, we gauge away the time component for the fluctuations, meaning \(\delta X^0 = 0\), or \(X^0 = e\tau\).
 This is the static gauge which fixes \(\tau\), while \(\sigma\) is essentially fixed by the choice of the function \(R(\sigma) = \frac{1}{\omega}\cos(\omega\sigma+\phi)\) used to define the solution.